Hisato Satō: International career

 In June 2001, Sato made the Japan U-20 national team squad for the 2001 World Youth Championship.
 At this tournament, he played 2 matches.

 Sato made his international debut for Japan on February 11, 2006, in a friendly against the United States.
-He scored his first international goal on February 22, 2006, in an 2007 Asian Cup qualification against India.
+He scored his first international goal on February 22, 2006, in a 2007 Asian Cup qualification against India.
 In the run-up to the 2006 World Cup, he was regularly picked for the Japan national team, but he was left out of the final squad by national coach Zico.

 Sato was a member of the Japan team for the 2007 Asian Cup finals and played four games in the tournament, all as a substitute.
 He played 31 games and scored 4 goals for Japan until 2010.

 Style of play

 Sato has cited Filippo Inzaghi as his inspiration; his playing style has often been described as being similar to that of the Italian former striker.